OrangeToolzBD/super-fast-blog-ai/readme.txt

 * Instant article generation.
 * Update or delete generated titles.
 * Choose language, writing style, and tone for titles and articles.
+* table of content is include
+* pros and cons features add.

 == PRO Features ==
 * Generate SEO meta keywords and descriptions from titles.